-Moisturization is the answer to many skin concerns, and broken capillaries is no different.
+Moisturization is the answer to many skin concerns, and broken capillaries are no different.
 "Remember to moisturize and avoid smoking and excessive alcohol consumption," Rouleau says.
 "When your skin becomes dry, it becomes irritated.
 By simply keeping moisture in the skin, you can keep the skin's moisture barrier strong to prevent the skin from getting easily sensitized and irritated."
-If your skin's barrier layer is comprised, try a moisturizer specifically design to repair and restore it, like the Dermalogica Barrier Repair ($35).
+If your skin's barrier layer is compromised, try a moisturizer specifically designed to repair and restore it, like Dermalogica's Barrier Repair.
 This formula uses oat to calm inflammation and vitamins C and E to protect the skin against free radicals, which lead to irritation.

 Store Your Skincare in the Fridge

-Wash your face with cool or tepid water, as hot water on the face will speed up blood flow, which will only increase redness in the skin.
+Wash your face with cool or tepid water, as hot water will speed up blood flow, which will only increase redness in the skin.

 Use Vitamin C Serum

 While we're on the topic of vitamin C, incorporating a serum into your routine could be very beneficial if you're worried about broken or dilated blood vessels, according to Rouleau.
 "A vitamin C serum is great for strengthening capillaries and soothing redness as long as you use a formula that is stable and doesn't sting or irritate the skin," she says.
-"My favorite type of topical vitamin C is magnesium ascorbyl phosphate found in Vitamin C&E Treatment ($68), which not only helps reduce redness and keep capillaries strong, but also builds collagen, fades brown spots, and evens out discoloration.
-(Another great option is SkinCeuticals C E Ferulic ($166.)
+"My favorite type of topical vitamin C is magnesium ascorbyl phosphate found in [my] Vitamin C&E Treatment, which not only helps reduce redness and keep capillaries strong, but also builds collagen, fades brown spots, and evens out discoloration.
+(Another great option is SkinCeuticals' C E Ferulic.
 Then, take 1000 milligrams of vitamin C with bioflavonoids daily.
-This may help prevent the capillary walls from being so fragile as well as prevent bruising."
+This may help prevent the capillary walls from being so fragile, as well as prevent bruising."